-Gaurav Vazirani and I have a project: to make philosophy widely available through the internet in a form interesting and accessible to people with no background in the subject.
-We call the project 'Wi-phi'.
-We have a youtube channel.
+I was co-founder, with Gaurav Vazirani, of a project we call Wi-Phi.
+The goal is to make philosophy widely available through the internet in a form interesting and accessible to people with no background in the subject.
+We have a website.

 Wi-phi is inspired by the Khan Academy .